-M116 Sporting Life Baseball Cards
+1910-11 M116 Sporting Life Baseball Cards

 As a way of getting readers to check out their paper, Sporting Life included advertisements throughout the season for a redemption program.
-Each week, 12 new cards were available through the paper.
-The promotion lasted for 24 weeks, with a total of 288 different cards.
-However, there were some variations, which brought the total number to 310 cards.
-Most featured major league players, but nine minor leaguers were added in later series as the publication began running out of players to feature.
+Each week, 12 new 1910-11 M116 Sporting Life Baseball cards were available through the paper in an envelope with a printed series checklist.
+The promotion lasted for 24 weeks, featuring a total of 288 different cards.
+However, there are several variations, which pushes the total number to around 400 cards.

-Key M116 Sporting Life Baseball Cards:
+Key 1910-11 M116 Sporting Life Baseball Cards

-M116 Sporting Life Baseball Card Checklist
+1910-11 M116 Sporting Life Baseball Set Checklist